mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 # Converting Between Polynomials and Byte Strings

-NTRU needs to convert polynomials into byte strings and vica versa, both the export public keys and ciphertexts, as well as being able to hash those polynomials.
+NTRU needs to convert polynomials into byte strings and vice versa, both to export public keys and ciphertexts, as well as being able to hash those polynomials.
 We refer to this process as serialization and deserialization.